noPerfection/service/README.md

 go run ./cmd/client --close
 ```

-After `--close`, look back at the service terminal.
-The service should stop because the manager releases `app.Wait()`.
+After `--close`, switch back to the service terminal.
+The service should be stopped because the manager releases `app.Wait()`.

 See [examples/001-close-service](./examples/001-close-service) for the runnable example.

-## Tutorial 3: Custom handlers
+# Tutorial 3: Custom handlers

+As the services use the names to identify them, so the handlers are have identifiers in the topology configuration.

-By default, a service creates a `main` handler that is a classic server backend.
+They are called category, to group them.
+By default, a service creates a `main` handler.
+The managers are categorized as `manager`.
-It's run on the `tcp://localhost:8000` path.

-We can overwrite that handler before service starts.
-We can change the way how server replies by changing the socket type.
+Remember that handlers are just wrappers around zeromq, as such we can change the default handler's data.

+Including its socket type, and endpoint.

+Just like service has two handlers for now, it can have multiple handlers.
+But that will be explained in a full documentation.

-Let's change `main` handler to:
+For now, let's change `main` handler to:

 - handler type: `SyncReplier`
 - endpoint: `localhost:3000`